India–European Union relations: Trade

 The EU is India's largest trading partner with 12.5% of India's overall trade between 2015 and 2016, ahead of China (10.8%) and the United States (9.3%).
 India is the EU's 9th largest trading partner with 2.4% of the EU's overall trade.
 Bilateral trade (in both goods & services) reached €115 billion in 2017 EU exports to India have grown from €24.2 billion in 2006 to €45.7 billion in 2018.
 India's exports to the EU also grew steadily from €22.6 billion in 2006 to €45.82 billion in 2018, with the largest sectors being engineering goods, pharmaceuticals, gems and jewellery, other manufactured goods and chemicals.
 Trade in services has also tripled between 2005 and 2016, reaching €28.9 billion.
 India is among the few nations in the world that run a surplus in services trade with the EU.
 Investment stocks from Europe to India reached €51.2 billion in 2015.

 As of 2021, EU is India's third largest trading partner, accounting for €88 billion worth of trade in goods or 10.8% of total Indian trade.

-France and Germany collectively represent the major part of EU-India trade.
+France, Germany, the United Kingdom and the Netherlands collectively represent the major part of EU-India trade.

 Background

 India–European Economic Community (EEC) relations were established in the early 1960s.

 The Joint Political Statement of 1993 and the 1994 Co-operation Agreement were the foundational agreements for the bilateral partnership.
 In 2004, India and European Union became "Strategic Partners".
 A Joint Action Plan was agreed upon in 2005 and updated in 2008.
 India-EU Joint Statements was published in 2009 and 2012 following the India-European Union Summits.
 EU-India relationship has been qualified as high on rhetoric and low on substance.

+In September 2025, US President Donald Trump asked the EU to impose tariffs on India to punish it for buying Russian oil and de facto financing Russia's invasion of Ukraine.